 East Sussex Schools that are subscribed to the County Council's Work Experience service automatically get access to our suite of Virtual Work Experience resources: a comprehensive package of 20+ lesson plans, East Sussex employer videos and employer-set tasks.
-The content covers up to five full days of lessons and can be delivered in the classroom or remotely.
+The teacher-led content covers up to five full days of lessons and can be delivered in the classroom or remotely.
 This package can be used with students who are unable to go on physical work experience.
 For more information contact the Work Experience team.

 Employability skills and the workplace

 The Careers Hub has produced ten videos and lesson plans to develop learners' employability skills, featuring East Sussex workplaces.
 See slide five (notes section) of each lesson plan to access the video link:

 Youth Employment offers free skills training for young people aged 14 to 24.
 Encourage your students to enrol on the best one for their age group.
 Teachers can also sign up to receive teaching resources and there is also a suite of quick videos (around 2 minutes each) for students to get ‘virtual work experience’ themed insights, plus two workbooks for ‘virtual work experience’, for key stage 4 and 5, each of which takes around an hour to complete.

 How to involve parents

 One way to help with Gatsby Benchmark 6 is by involving parents - both online and face-to-face.
 The Career Share campaign encourages parents and carers across Sussex to take part in activities such as work experience, setting students tasks and providing feedback and making videos of their workplaces and staff - a combination of which will help you to meet Gatsby 6.